Community energy is about people coming together to use local resources to reduce, manage or generate their own energy.

 - Download CEF Stage 1 Application Form

 - Download CEF Stage 2 Guidance

-The application window closes on 15th January 2024 at 5pm.
+The second application window opened on 13 February and will close on 25 March 2024 at 5pm.

-Please contact email@example.com if you have any questions about the application process.
+Please contact firstname.lastname@example.org if you have any questions about applying to the fund.

 Other funding for community energy projects

 The Hub can support organisations to explore other funding options for their projects.
 A good starting point for information on current grant opportunities is the Community Energy England Funding Opportunities page

 How can the Hub support your community energy project?